-Nikon Df versus Sony A7
+Nikon Df vs Sony A7

-The Nikon Df and the Sony Alpha A7 are two enthusiast cameras that were revealed to the public, respectively, in November 2013 and October 2013.
+The Nikon Df and the Sony Alpha A7 are two enthusiast cameras that were officially introduced, respectively, in November 2013 and October 2013.
 The Df is a DSLR, while the A7 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 16.2 megapixel, whereas the Sony provides 24 MP.
+The Nikon has a resolution of 16.2 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is notably smaller (25 percent) than the Nikon Df.
 Moreover, the A7 is substantially lighter (38 percent) than the Df.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.